 This Entire Neighborhood In Connecticut Was Mysteriously Abandoned And Nobody Knows Why

 So, what do you think?
-Creepy, right?
-Have you ever seen this neighborhood or any other ghost towns in CT?
+The old Southbury Training School is pretty creepy, right?
+Have you ever seen this neighborhood or any other abandoned schools in CT?

 Have there been any famous hauntings in Connecticut?

 As luck (well, maybe bad luck) would have it, yes!
 Here are a few famous hauntings in Connecticut:

 There was a hit movie made about one of Connecticut’s most famous hauntings called The Haunting in Connecticut.
 It’s based on the allegedly true nightmare story of the Snedeker family; when they moved into a new home that they later learned, to their horror, was once a funeral home, they noticed bizarre and increasingly terrifying things happening.
 Allegedly, the water in the faucets of the house would turn blood red and smell of decaying flesh.
 The Snedekers claimed they were the victims of numerous physical attacks by the “demons” they said shared their home.
 Eventually, famed paranormal researchers and demonologists Ed and Lorraine Warren were contacted about the goings-on, and the rest, as they say, is history.

 Some good Connecticut ghost stories revolve around these locations: